Greek Civil War: Egypt "mutiny" and the Lebanon Conference

-In March 1944, EAM established the Political Committee of National Liberation (Politiki Epitropi Ethnikis Apeleftherosis, or PEEA), in effect a third Greek government to rival those in Athens and Cairo "to intensify the struggle against the conquerors... for full national liberation, for the consolidation of the independence and integrity of our country... and for the annihilation of domestic Fascism and armed traitor formations."
+In March 1944, EAM established the Political Committee of National Liberation (Politiki Epitropi Ethnikis Apeleftherosis, or PEEA), in effect a third Greek government to rival those in Athens and Cairo.
 PEEA was dominated by, but not composed exclusively of Communists.

-The moderate aims of the PEEA (known as "κυβέρνηση του βουνού", "the Mountain Government") aroused support even among Greeks in exile.
-In April 1944 the Egypt based Free Greek Forces, many of them well-disposed towards EAM, demanded for a government of national unity to be established, based on PEEA principles, to replace the government-in-exile, as it had no political or other link with the occupied home country and that any pro-fascist elements in the Army be removed.

 The movement threatened Allied unity, angering Great Britain and the United States.
 British and Greek troops loyal to the exiled government moved to suppress the PEEA.
 Approximately 5,000 Greek soldiers and officers were disarmed and deported to prison camps.
 After the mutiny, Allied economic aid to the EAM almost stopped.
-Later on, through political screening of the officers, the Cairo government created the III Greek Mountain Brigade, composed of staunchly anti-communist personnel, under the command of Brigadier Thrasyvoulos Tsakalotos.

-In May 1944, representatives from all political parties and resistance groups came together at the Lebanon Conference under the leadership of Georgios Papandreou, in hopes of forming a government of national unity.
-Despite EAM's accusations of collaboration made against all other Greek resistance forces and charges against EAM-ELAS members of murders, banditry and thievery, the conference ended with an agreement (the National Contract) for a government of national unity consisting of 24 ministers (6 to be EAM members).
-The agreement was made possible by Soviet directives to KKE to avoid harming Allied unity, but did not resolve the problem of disarmament of resistance groups.
+In May 1944, representatives from all political parties and resistance groups came together at the Lebanon Conference under the leadership of Georgios Papandreou.
+The conference ended with an agreement (the National Contract) for a government of national unity consisting of 24 ministers (6 to be EAM members).

 Confrontation: 1944

 By 1944, EDES and ELAS each saw the other to be their great enemy.
 They both saw that the Germans were going to be defeated and were a temporary threat.
-For the ELAS, the British represented their major problem, even while for the majority of Greeks, the British were their major hope for an end to the war.
+For the ELAS, the British represented their major problem, even while the majority of Greeks saw the British as their major hope for an end to the war.